 Enrollment managers have always comfortably straddled the two worlds of face-to-face interactions and digital engagement, so how are they faring now?
 Based on conversations with many of them, I was pleasantly surprised by their optimism.

-This is the first of a three-part series focusing on how admissions professionals are leveraging technology in their first exclusively virtual admissions cycle, from identifying prospective applicants to wooing accepted students.
+This is the first of a four-part series focusing on how admissions professionals are leveraging technology in their first exclusively virtual admissions cycle, from identifying prospective applicants to wooing accepted students.

 Admissions directors have long faced uphill battles in meeting institutional enrollment targets, and the past year has made it even harder to overcome these hurdles.